 7. Compliance with the policy

-7.1 The prevention, detection and reporting of modern slavery in any part of our business or supply chains is the responsibility of all those working for GRG.
-Employees are required to avoid any activity that might lead to or suggest a breach of this policy.
+The prevention, detection and reporting of modern slavery in any part of our business or supply chains is the responsibility of all those working for GRG.
+All members of staff of GRG, including employees, directors, officers, agency workers, interns and contractors are required to avoid any activity that might lead to or suggest a breach of this policy.

-8.1 This statement was approved by the Board of Directors of Global Reach Group Limited on 27th June 2018 and will be reviewed annually.
+This statement was approved by the Board of Directors of Global Reach Group Holdings (Jersey) Limited on 6th October 2021 and will be reviewed annually.
 It is available on our website at www.globalreachgroup.com.